 Watch a short video about Mighty Acorns >

 Programming made possible to schools at no cost through funding to the Northwest Indiana Mighty Acorns Partnership by ArcelorMittal, BP, Dr. Scholl Foundation, Enbridge, Legacy Foundation, Patagonia, and contributions from parents and individuals.
 Major funding for the Northwest Indiana Mighty Acorns Partnership provided by ArcelorMittal

 “A nation where young people from all walks of life are actively making positive change to the environment at their schools, in their neighborhoods, and in partnership with their communities,” is the vision that drives Earth Force, an advocacy-based middle school program.
 Earth Force envisions a world where every young person becomes a lifelong environmental citizen who actively solves problems in his or her community.
 Guided by a six-step model that combines the best of civic engagement, environmental education, and STEM, 5th through 8th graders work together to lead their own learning while making a difference in their community.
 Past projects have included native plant and learning gardens, a bee colony, and an informational video to encourage steps to mitigate climate change.
 Contact Dunes To You coordinator, Amber Horbovetz to bring Earth Force to your classroom.

 Read about Earth Force in our blog >

-Dunes To You educators deliver the Earth Force curriculum to Northwest Indiana schools and families free of charge, thanks in part to funding by ArcelorMittal
+Dunes To You educators deliver the Earth Force curriculum to Northwest Indiana schools and families free of charge, thanks in part to funding by Patagonia, with major funding provided by ArcelorMittal

 Calumet Is My Backyard (CIMBY), Grades 9-12